 Halloween 2016: Miss PacMan, Blinkie, Pinky, Cowgirl

 Usually, I make the waffles ahead, freeze and then pop them in the toaster on busy mornings or on Halloween night.
-Maple Pecan + Pumpkin Spice = Your 2 favorite flavors in a toasty waffle: MAPLE PECAN PUMPKIN WAFFLES via @TspCurry Click To Tweet
+Maple Pecan + Pumpkin Spice = Your 2 favorite fall flavors in a toasty waffle: MAPLE PUMPKIN PECAN WAFFLES via @TspCurry Click To Tweet

 Making them ahead works especially well if my son decides at the last minute he wants to be a Dinosaur instead of a Lion.

 And since the kids will get plenty of sweet stuff on Halloween night, I don’t put sweet toppings on the table on October 31st.
-Instead, to help keep the kids from hitting the candy-filled streets with empty stomachs, I let them choose to top their waffles with vanilla yogurt, peanut butter or a fried egg.
-These protein-rich toppings help (maybe a little!) to keep them from consuming (quite so) huge amounts of candy.Print
+Instead, to help keep the kids from hitting the candy-filled streets with empty stomachs, I let them choose to top their waffles with protein-packed yogurt, peanut butter or a fried egg.
+These toppings help (maybe a little!) to keep them from consuming huge amounts of candy.Print

 Pumpkin Maple Pecan Waffles